chkhld/jsfx/README.md

 - [Hard Clipper](https://github.com/chkhld/jsfx/blob/master/plugins/hard_clipper.jsfx): Simple and effective, chops away peaks above an adjustable ceiling volume, call it cold transistor distortion if you must.
 - [Interpolated Noise](https://github.com/chkhld/jsfx/blob/master/plugins/interpolated_noise.jsfx): Various flavours of pleasingly natural and organically chaotic noise created with the help of various interpolation methods.
 - [M-S Fader](https://github.com/chkhld/jsfx/blob/master/plugins/m-s_fader.jsfx): Converts a stereo source to a Mid/Side signal and then fades between 100% Mid and 100% Side signal, or a mix of both.
 Great to remove the center signal, or to focus in on it.
-- [Phase Scope](https://github.com/chkhld/jsfx/blob/master/plugins/phase_scope.jsfx): Visualizes the stereo field of a signal, also commonly known as Goniometer, Vector Scope or Lissajous Display.
+- [Phase Scope](https://github.com/chkhld/jsfx/blob/master/plugins/phase_scope.jsfx): Visualizes the stereo field of a signal, also commonly known as Goniometer, Vector Scope or Lissajous. **NEW** Selectable visualization colour and freeze-on-halt function.
 - [Signal Crusher](https://github.com/chkhld/jsfx/blob/master/plugins/signal_crusher.jsfx): Sample rate changes, lost sample reconstruction, bit truncation, bit dithering... it's all in here.
 - [Soft Clipper](https://github.com/chkhld/jsfx/blob/master/plugins/soft_clipper.jsfx): Increasingly lowers signal peaks the closer they get to an adjustable ceiling volume, call it warm tube overdrive if you must.
 Has up to 16x oversampling, DC blocker and optional final (non oversampled) hard clipping stage for true 0 dBfs output.
 - [Stereo Pan](https://github.com/chkhld/jsfx/blob/master/plugins/stereo_pan.jsfx): Utility that implements various standardized pan laws, as well as some custom methods by me.